 Advancing and increasing access to quality and appropriate diagnostics that improve the health outcomes of people and communities in low-resource settings

-We advance innovative diagnostic tools, partner with users to design and deploy them, and build systems to sustain them.
+For over 30 years we have advanced innovative diagnostic tools, partnered with users to design and deploy them, and built systems to sustain them.

 We develop robust, easy-to-use, and accurate diagnostic tools that are the right fit for the user and the setting.
-Today, we have many promising diagnostic tools in the pipeline—innovative and low-cost diagnostics for malaria, neglected tropical diseases, nutrition status, and other conditions.
-Some are new takes on established technologies like the home pregnancy test.
-Others are novel platforms that can test for many conditions with a single drop of blood.
+We have many promising diagnostic tools in the pipeline—innovative and low-cost diagnostics for malaria, neglected tropical diseases, epidemic surveillance, and primary healthcare.
+Some are new forms of established technologies adapted to detect and diagnose disease.
+Others are novel platforms that can test for many conditions.
 But for these diagnostics to have a big impact, they need to make it into the hands of users.
 We work with partners to ensure that diagnostic tools are deployed as part of an integrated and effective health system to guide patient care and public health programs.